-Switzerland (2nd cycle) For a summary of Switzerland’s review at the first cycle please click here.
+Click here for a summary of Switzerland’s review at the first cycle and/or the third cycle.

 I. Key issues/recommendations identified by NGOs